On the Tur\'an Number of Generalized Theta Graphs: Introduction

 where $k^\ast= \frac 12 \text{min}_{1\leq i<j\leq \ell} (k_i+k_j)$. \end{theorem}

-Several comments are in order.
-First of all, our estimate aims to find the correct exponent, and does not focus too much on the constant.
-In some recent developments, people want to more carefully understand the dependence of the constant with the graph.
+We remark that our estimate aims to find the correct exponent, and does not focus too much on the constant hidden in the big $O$ notation.
+In some recent developments, people want to more carefully understand the dependence of the constant on the graph.
 For example, Bukh and Jiang showed in \cite{bukh2017bound} that $\text{ex}(n,C_{2k})$ is upper bounded by $80 \sqrt k \log k \ n^{1+1/k}$, which was further improved by He in~\cite{new_C2k_bound} to $\big (16 \sqrt {5k\log k} +o(1) \big) \ n^{1+1/k}$.
 In the same spirit, Bukh and Tait~\cite{Bukh_theta} showed that for theta graphs, $\text{ex}(n,\theta_{k,\ell}) \leq c_k \ell^{1-1/k}n^{1+1/k}$ for some constant $c_k$ depending on $k$.
-In the upcoming project, we also intend to combine techniques from~\cite{Bukh_theta} with the ideas from the present paper to give a more precise estimate on the coefficients dependence for the generalized theta graph.
-Secondly, our main theorem on generalized theta graphs, just as even cycles and theta graphs, provides a new family of examples for the "subdivision conjecture" made by Kang, Kim and Liu in~\cite{kang2021rational}, which was shown to imply the famous rational exponent conjecture of Erd\H os and Simonovits (see Conjecture 1.6 and Theorem 1.7 in \cite{kang2021rational}).
+In the upcoming project, we also intend to combine techniques from~\cite{Bukh_theta} with the ideas from the present paper to give a more precise estimate on dependence of the coefficient on the path lengths in a generalized theta graph.

-After Theorem~\ref{main}, one can raise natural questions for the matching lower bounds of the new family of graphs we have considered.
-Notice that, regarding the very difficult problem of finding the matching lower bound of $\text{ex}(n,C_8)$, Verstra{\"e}te and Williford established in a recent paper~\cite{verstraete2019graphs} that $\text{ex}(n,\Theta_{4,4,4})= \Omega(n^{5/4})$.
-Based on a recent construction in~\cite{Conlon_cycles_C4C6C10}, here we give a quick matching lower bound for a very similar graph $\Theta_{3,5,5}$, and thus establishing the following. \begin{theorem} $\text{ex}(n,\Theta_{3,5,5})=\Theta(n^{5/4})$. \end{theorem}
+After Theorem~\ref{main}, one can raise natural questions for matching lower bounds of the new family of graphs we have considered.
+Notice that, towards the very difficult problem of finding matching lower bound of $\text{ex}(n,C_8)$, Verstra{\"e}te and Williford established in a recent paper~\cite{verstraete2019graphs} that $\text{ex}(n,\Theta_{4,4,4})= \Omega(n^{5/4})$.
+Observing a recent construction in~\cite{Conlon_cycles_C4C6C10} by Conlon, which in turn was a rephrasing of an algebraic construction by Wenger in~\cite{wenger1991extremal}, here we give a quick proof of matching lower bound for a very similar graph $\Theta_{3,5,5}$, and establish the following. \begin{theorem} $\text{ex}(n,\Theta_{3,5,5})=\Theta(n^{5/4})$. \end{theorem}